actions/runner-images/docs/create-image-and-azure-resources.md

   Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
   ```

-## Automated image generation
+## Manual image generation

-This repo bundles script that automates image generation process.
+This repo bundles script that helps generating images in Azure.
-You only need a build agent configured as described above and active Azure subscription.
+All you need are Azure subscription and build agent configured as described above.
-We suggest to start with UbuntuMinimal image because it includes only a minimal set of required software and builds in less then half an hour.
+We suggest starting with building UbuntuMinimal image because it includes only basic software and build in less than 30 minutes.

-All steps here are supposed to run in Powershell.
+All the commands below should be executed in Powershell.

-First, clone runner-images repository and change directory:
+First clone runner-images repository and set current directory to it:

 ```powershell
 git clone https://github.com/actions/runner-images.git